Could our teaching methods be weakening our students' minds?

 Press Company, New York, 339 pgs. ^^^

-As such, we keep reflecting on it and imagining ways to form minds for our time.
-My ideas about teaching art have emerged over many years of teaching art and during supervision
+As such, we keep reflecting on it and imagine ways to form minds for our time.
+My ideas about teaching art have emerged over many years of teaching studio classes, methods of teaching classes, and supervision

 of apprentice art teachers.

 Being an art teacher is a journey of daily experiences carefully examined and reconsidered.
 Art projects, lessons, and assignments are not finished when the work is turned in.
-No matter how successful, teaching, like an oil painting that never dries, never becomes fixed.
+No matter how successful, teaching, is like an oil painting that never dries, or clay that is never fired.
+There are always new ways to approach it.
 Creative teachers always imagine alternative approaches.
 Even when we have a winner, the best lesson or assignment is always the next one.

 This is a book written for kids who can read who want some good ways to practice their drawing skills.
 Us older folks who still want to learn new stuff can also use this book.
 It is also great for artists who want some ideas on how to help children learn to draw better.
 If you are an artist, you could start a Drawing Camp or some after school art classes using the ideas in this book.
 Parents can use this book to plan a really cool and creative kids art party.
 If you are an art teacher looking for some ideas to increase creative thinking and improve skill building, check out this book for ideas that you can adapt for your studio art class.